daniel-furman/Furman-and-Goldsby/README.md

 ---

 Firn densifies through a number of processes at the near-surface of glaciers and ice sheets, with two plastic creep mechanisms previously identified: diffusion and dislocation creep.
 Here, we performed a series of compaction experiments at nominally constant stress (0.3 – 1.4 MPa) with samples synthesized over a range of grain size (5 – 550 um) at constant temperature (233 K).

 Measurements of creep rate varied over two orders of magnitude, analyzed via the power-law relationship between strain rate, stress, and grain diameter.

-Rates were found directly dependent on grain size with decreasing stress and grain size, resolved to n = 1.6 and p = 0.9, and independent of grain size with increasing stress and grain size, resolved to n = 3.7.
+Rates were found directly dependent on grain size with decreasing stress and grain size, resolved to a stress exponent of 1.6 and a grain size exponent of 0.9, and independent of grain size with increasing stress and grain size, resolved to a grain size exponent of 3.7.
 We show that the grain-size-sensitivity was induced via dislocation-accommodated grain boundary sliding (disGBS), predicted as predominately rate-limiting across terrestrial and solar cryospheres.

 ### Plain Language Summary